DV

 Strategy & risk

 AMZY tracks Amazon (AMZN) with a covered call approach, while NVDY tracks NVIDIA (NVDA) with a covered call approach.
-Beta is 1.1373 for AMZY and 1.3 for NVDY, indicating AMZY is less volatile relative to the market.
+Beta is 1.13 for AMZY and 1.36 for NVDY, making AMZY the less volatile of the two by this measure.

 Fund details